simondlevy/Hackflight/sim/README.md

 The simulator uses a V-REP plugin for optimal speed and simplicity.
 To build the plugin you should clone the hackflight repository, cd to
 <b>hackflight/sim</b>, and edit the value of <tt>VREP\_DIR</tt> in the Makefile
-to reflect where you installed V-REP, as well as the value of
+to reflect where you installed V-REP. In <b>v_repExtHackflight</b>
-<tt>CONTROLLER</tt> appropriate for the controller you're using.
+you should also adjust the <tt>#define</tt> for the controller to match the controller you're using.
 Typing
 <tt>make install</tt> will build the plugin library file
 <b>libv_repExtHackflight.so</b> and copy it to the V-REP folder.
 You should not
 have V-REP running while you do this, or you'll likely cause it to shut itself